Want to lose weight with Multigrain Atta?

 If you are asking yourself at this point, “is there any way I can have wholewheat multigrain attain my diet”, you need not worry.
 You can make your own healthy multigrain wholewheat atta very easily.

 We asked Deepa Deshmukh, MPH, RDN, CDE, BC-ADM, and diabetes educator at Dupagedietitians.com about the significant benefit of multigrain atta for you.
 She said, “Multigrain atta is rich in fiber that offers some digestive advantages.
 Due to higher concentrations of dietary fibers and bioactive compounds, it improves the digestion process.
-Multigrain atta is also rich in protein that helps in repairing/building tissues and keeps the body and heart strong.”
+Multigrain atta contents include protein that helps in repairing/building tissues and keeps the body and heart strong.”

 How to make multigrain atta at home?